jgigault/HOWTO-quadruply-linked-list/README_STEP3.md

 if (pt)
 {
-	// Rewind the left borderline
+	// Rewind to the left borderline
 	while (pt->left)
 		pt = pt->left;

-	// Rewinf to the top borderline
+	// Rewind to the top borderline
 	while (pt->top)
 		pt = pt->top;
 }